 3. TV Compatibility/HDMI

-For the TV compatibility, there is not much difference between Apple TV and Amazon Fire Stick as you can plug it both in any TV.
+For TV compatibility, there is not much difference between Apple TV and Amazon Fire Stick as you can plug them both into any TV.
 If you plan to have Apple TV, it is best compatible with HD and UHD TVs with HDMI.
 As for the Amazon Fire Stick, it will work on any TV with an HDMI interface.

 When it comes to HDR support, Apple TV gets the upper hand by supporting Dolby Vision HDR standards and HDR 10.
 Amazon Fire Stick, on the other hand, supports the HDR 10 standard only.
 This can be a deciding factor for some users, especially if they already own an HDR-capable TV.